samuelkerstell/project-portfolio-4/README.md

 ### Bugs
-* Couldn't get CSS to load on Deployed Heroku app
+* Couldn't get CSS to load on Deployed Heroku app.
+* I fixed this by installing cloudinary which I had forgotten to add.

 #### Solved Bugs
 *